-The product is widely used in a number of applications including roofing, flooring, walls & ceilings, windows, building enveloping, HVAC, electrical and plumbing applications.
-However, stringent regulations and framework imposed on plastic manufacturing, usage, disposal, and recycling may pose a challenge for the industry.
-The market is highly sensitive to environment regulations as it may have a significant impact on the production and demand trends.
+The product is widely used in a number of applications including roofing, flooring, walls & ceilings, windows, building enveloping, HVAC, electrical, and plumbing applications.
+However, stringent regulations and frameworks imposed on plastic manufacturing, usage, disposal, and recycling may pose a challenge for the industry.
+The market is highly sensitive to environmental regulations as it may have a significant impact on the production and demand trends.
 In addition, the quality standards about the use of recycled films have increased their costs resulting in reduced use in green building projects.
-This may also to restrain the growth.
+This may also restrain growth.

 Barrier protection is the largest function segment.
 Increased emphasis on enhancing the durability and energy-efficiency and lowering the service costs has fueled the product demand in various applications.
 Bonding, insulation, and cable management are other major functions that utilize construction films.
 High adhesion to building components and precise fit make them ideal in bonding.
 Additionally, their application in insulation is the most efficient method of improving thermal performance in a building.

-On the basis of end use, the global market has been categorized into residential, commercial, and industrial sectors.
-Residential sector is anticipated to be the largest end-use segment over the next few years due to rising number of residential construction projects across the globe as a result of growing population.
+On the basis of end-use, the global market has been categorized into residential, commercial, and industrial sectors.
+The residential sector is anticipated to be the largest end-use segment over the next few years due to the rising number of residential construction projects across the globe as a result of the growing population.
 It is also likely to register the highest CAGR during the estimated time period.

-Construction films are used as building envelopes, which separate internal living environment from the external environment to provide protection against various factors, such as weather, pests, noise, and dirt.
+Construction films are used as building envelopes, which separate the internal living environment from the external environment to protect various factors, such as weather, pests, noise, and dirt.
 These films also control sunlight penetration and offer high levels of privacy and comfort.
-They are mainly used in roofing, walls, flooring, cladding, insulation and window applications.
+They are mainly used in roofing, walls, flooring, cladding, insulation, and window applications.

 Europe has an established market, which is continuously evolving.
 Moreover, innovations in terms of products, such as fragment retention films, UV and fade protection, bomb blast protection film, condominium glass coating, and window tinting, will have a positive impact on the market growth.